Fragging: Motivation

 Most fragging was perpetrated by enlisted men against officers.
 Enlisted men, in the words of one company commander, "feared they would get stuck with a lieutenant or platoon sergeant who would want to carry out all kinds of crazy John Wayne tactics, who would use their lives in an effort to win the war single-handedly, win the big medal, and get his picture in the hometown paper".
 Harassment of subordinates by a superior was another frequent motive.
 The stereotypical fragging incident was of "an aggressive career officer being assaulted by disillusioned subordinates".
 Several fragging incidents resulted from alleged racism between black and white soldiers.
 Attempts by officers to control drug use caused others.
 Most known fragging incidents were carried out by soldiers in support units rather than soldiers in combat units.

 Soldiers sometimes used non-lethal smoke and tear-gas grenades to warn superiors that they were in more serious danger if they did not change their behavior.
+If this proved unsuccessful, a fragmentation grenade could deliver the final message.
 A few instances occurred—and many more were rumored—in which enlisted men pooled their money for "bounties" on particular officers or non-commissioned officers to reward soldiers for fragging them.
+The most famous of these occurred after the controversial Battle of Hamburger Hill in 1969 when a $10,000 bounty was placed in the GI underground newspaper GI Says for the murder of the commander of the 3rd Battalion, 187th Infantry (3/187), whose military handle was "Blackjack".